SDWebImage/libavif-Xcode/README.md

 )
 ```

-Note SwiftPM does not support dav1d or rav1e optional codec, use only aom.
+Note SwiftPM does not support dav1d/rav1e/SVT-AV1 optional codec, use only aom.

 ## Usage